lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-computing-a-bitcoin-address-part-2-public-key-to-hex-address.md

 In a previous post, we
 [derived a Bitcoin public key from a private key][lit:pubfrompriv].
-This post explores how to convert that public key into a Bitcoin address (in hexadecimal notation).
+This post explores how to convert that public key into a (hexadecimal) Bitcoin address.
 I'll be using
 [the Racket language](http://racket-lang.org) to help me.

 <!-- more -->